Wednesday, June 29, 2011

 1967 - THE EQUINOX...A JOURNEY INTO THE SUPERNATURAL, amateur movie making time.

 The chief selling point of this film is the participation of Dennis Muren, the special effects expert who was involved in all of the Star Wars films.
 The Equinox...
-A Journey Into The Supernatural, is his first film, a very low budget fantasy.
+A Journey Into The Supernatural, is his first film, a very, very low budget fantasy.

 The film somehow got deemed worthy of the deluxe Criterion touch.
 The people involved did a good job of stretching a buck on the special effects, but the actual film itself is nothing very special.
 There are plenty of first time filmmakers who have made much better films, but you can be sure they will never receive the Criterion treatment.